Threatened Species Strategy

 • inappropriate use of fire;

-• inappropriate and illegal harvesting and
+• inappropriate and illegal harvesting; and

 • impacts of stock.

+Protecting and recovering individual threatened species is also part of the Strategy.
 As there are so many listed species, it is necessary to prioritise those in greatest need of action.
-The Strategy looks at methods for prioritisation of individual threatened species.
-Factors considered may included the species' distinctiveness, its cultural significance, its reservation status or its level of endemism.
-Seven primary mechanisms are addressed in the Strategy in order to integrate threatened species conservation across all sections of the Tasmanian community:
+The Strategy looks at methods for prioritising individual threatened species.
+Factors considered include the species' distinctiveness, its cultural significance, its reservation status and its level of endemism.

 • community participation;